12 Creative Christmas Activities for Kids

 - Half a banana

-Slice the kiwi and place in a triangle to make the tree.
+Slice the kiwi and place them in a triangle to make the tree.
 Place a handful of berries to make the baubles and from a slice of banana cut a star shape.
 You can use a bit of the Kiwi to also make a base for the tree.

 For more help spreading joy this holiday season, check out our gift guide for busy moms.